When you plan for your retirement, there are many things to consider, such as:

-Although we can help you by providing information about your options from the Local Government Pension Scheme, we can't advise you about your own individual circumstances, so you may consider contacting an independant finanacial advisor for help.
+Although we can help you by providing information about your options from the Local Government Pension Scheme (LGPS), we can't advise you about your own individual circumstances, so you may consider contacting an independent financial advisor for help.

 Citizens Advice have guidance on obtaining financial advice that you may find useful.